 37. Make and outfit your own paper dolls.

-38. Forgot the handheld video games at home and the family’s facing a long road trip?
-Have no fear, car games are here.
+38. Taking a road trip?
 Count how many different state license plates you see.
-Name animals in alphabetical order (antelope, bear, cougar and so forth).
+Name animals in alphabetical order (antelope, bear, cougar, deer, etc.).
 Following alphabetical order, watch for each letter as you pass by billboards, road signs or storefronts.
 The first person to get to Z wins.

 39. Build a castle in the sun.
 On your next trip to the beach, pack buckets, cups, spoons, spatulas or other kitchen utensils to transform sand into a castle, a rocket ship, a car or other sculpture.